alexanderdecosta/Mortgage-Data-Lakehouse/README.md

 # GSE Data Integration Engine (Freddie Mac & Fannie Mae)

 ## Project Overview
-The core achievement of this pipeline is the resolution of the **"Fannie Mae Null Gap"** for the 2021–2025 period.
-Utilizing a custom **Mark-to-Market (MtM) enrichment engine**, the pipeline backfilled critical missing valuation data, ensuring continuity in loan-to-value analysis across the dataset.
+The core achievement of this platform is the unification of disparate performance datasets from the two primary Government-Sponsored Enterprises (GSEs), Fannie Mae and Freddie Mac.
+By reconciling competing data schemas and taxonomies, the engine transforms over 630M+ siloed records into a singular, high-integrity analytical lakehouse.

-This high-performance data engineering platform ingests, reconciles, and standardizes massive-scale mortgage performance data from **Freddie Mac** and **Fannie Mae** using a **Medallion Architecture** to transform siloed text files into a unified, query-ready analytical dataset.
+Leveraging a Medallion Architecture, the pipeline also implements an HPI-based Mark-to-Market (MtM) enrichment engine.
+This processes and populates missing valuation data points, ensuring seamless LTV continuity across the 2021–2025 vintage—a period otherwise characterized by significant data fragmentation.

 ---